Care for Multiple Birth Families

 What is Home Grown Kids role after placement?

-A registered Visiting Teacher and admin team will provide ongoing support and assistance throughout your Nanny’s employment for an small admin fee of $11.50 a fortnight.
+A registered Visiting Teacher and admin team will provide ongoing support and assistance throughout your Nanny’s employment.
 This includes processing of your Multiple Birth Home Payments, regular visits to your home to check on your children’s education and care, providing ongoing professional development opportunities for your Nanny and of course being available for your family any time for advice or queries.

 Work and Income Home Help Payments